Discovering Sinaia beyond the majestic Peleș Castle. A Complete Travel Guide

 Sinaia’s hidden gems go beyond the grandeur of Peleș Castle, inviting travelers to explore a rich tapestry of history, nature, and culinary delights.
 From the serene Sinaia Monastery to the adventurous trails of Bucegi Natural Park, this destination offers a diverse range of experiences for every type of traveler.

 So, pack your bags, embark on this enchanting journey, and let Balkan Trails be your guide to the captivating wonders of Sinaia.
-Contact us for a private tour here.
+Contact us for a private Romania tour.

 ABOUT BALKAN TRAILS